GIScience/openrouteservice/docker/README.md

 ## Short version

-Run the following command within this `docker/` directory:
+Please clone the repository (downloading the archive and running docker is currently not supported) and run the following command within this `docker/` directory:

 ```bash
 sudo docker-compose up -d